Building a music player with Tauri + Svelte

 I recently came across this framework called Tauri, which is similar to Electron for building desktop apps, using a web frontend and a Rust backend.

-As a music nerd with a bunch of local music, I set out to build a cross-platform music player that I can use to listen to and manage my library.
+As an avid listener with a bunch of local music, I set out to build a cross-platform music player that I can use to listen to and manage my library.
 I’m also using this project as a playground to explore some new UX ideas.

 Why build a new desktop music player in 2022?